alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-There's no object returned here.
-If there no errors are returned, then we know the `AuthSession` was cached successfully.
+If no errors are returned, then we know the `AuthSession` was cached successfully.

-<h4>Step 3: Set the AuthSession stored on the AuthManager</h4>
+<h4>Step 3: Set or update the AuthSession stored on the AuthManager</h4>

 Set the `AuthSession` stored on the `AuthManager` to the `AuthSession` returned from the `RemoteAuthProvider`.